Peer Effects in Random Consideration Sets: Estimation of the Model Parameters

-First, we evaluate the performance of our estimator when the network structure and preferences are known.
-In our Monte Carlo experiments, the estimator of the attention mechanism performs well in terms of the mean bias and the root mean squared error, as Table~\ref{table: bias and RMSE} illustrates.
-(See Appendix~\ref{app: simul} for more details.)
+First, we estimate $\operatorname{Q}$ under the assumption that the network structure and preferences are known.
+The experiment was replicated 1000 times for 6 different sample sizes.
+The results of these simulations are presented in Table~\ref{table: bias and RMSE}.
+The estimator of $\operatorname{Q}$ performs well in terms of the mean bias and the root mean squared error.
+As expected, the bias and the root mean squared error decrease with the sample size.
+(See Appendix~\ref{app: simul} for more details on how the data was generated.)

 Next we estimate the whole parameter vector since our method allows to consistently estimate the network structure and the preference orders of individuals as well.
 Since in our example, without any restrictions, there are $2^{A(A-1)}=1,048,576$ possible networks and $(Y!)^{A}=32$ strict preference orders, to make the problem computationally tractable we restricted the parameter space for $\Gamma$ by making the following assumptions: (i) each person has at most two friends; (ii) the attention mechanism is invariant across people and alternatives; and (iii) the network is undirected.
 As a result, the number of possible networks becomes $112$ (the number of possible preference orders is still $32$).
 The experiment was conducted $500$ times for different sample sizes.
 Table~\ref{table: network and pref} presents the results of these simulations.
 With just $50$ observations the network structure is correctly estimated $94.4$ percent times.
 For the sample size of $500$ the network structure and the preferences are correctly estimated in all simulations.